 - Numbers of test takers

 Specialist Language Courses (SLC) are experts in both IELTS and OET preparation.
-We work with 100s of candidates every year and specialise in working with healthcare professionals.
+We work with thousands of candidates every year and specialise in working with healthcare professionals.
 Clients include many NHS Trusts and private healthcare groups in the UK.